okfn/opendatahandbook-old/source/how-to-open-up-data/make-data-available.rst

 This example demonstrates that it is possible to provide data in raw form without incurring liability for others' use of that data.

- .. _Bureau of Metereology Research Centre: http://opendap.bom.gov.au/index.shtml
+ .. _Bureau of Meteorology Research Centre: http://opendap.bom.gov.au/index.shtml

 via WebDAV
 ----------